RelievedStudios/business-software/README.md

-# Buisness software
+# Business software

-Go to the [wiki](https://github.com/RelievedStudios/buisness-software/wiki) to see all the info!
+Go to the [wiki](https://github.com/RelievedStudios/business-software/wiki) to see all the info!